gcovey99/make-square/README.md

 # make-square
-This will let you choose files and change the ratio to a square.
+This python script will let you choose images to be resized to a square ratio.